 How Vector Databases Encourage Self-Learning

 Accounts payable is changing.
-AI-powered systems are replacing tedious data entry and paper invoices, with streamlined processes, boosted accuracy, and self-learning.
-There are many methods by which these enhancements occur, but in the blog, we will be focusing on self-learning through vector databases.
+AI-powered systems are replacing data entry and paper invoices with streamlined processes, boosted accuracy, and self-learning.
+There are many methods by which these enhancements occur, but in this blog, we will be focusing on self-learning through vector databases.

 What are Vector Databases?

 Unlike traditional databases that store information in text format, vector databases transform invoices into mathematical representations called vectors.
-Imagine each invoice as a unique fingerprint, capturing its essence in a way that considers both visual layout and semantic content.
+Each invoice is unique, capturing its essence in a way that considers both visual layout and semantic content.
 This allows the system to find similar invoices based on these multi-dimensional representations, not just isolated keywords.

 When a new invoice arrives, the system doesn’t just scan for keywords.
 Instead, it searches the database for vectors most similar to the new one.
 This allows for a much more nuanced understanding of the invoice, paving the way for the self-learning capabilities that power a smarter AP system.